 - Loneliness and isolation

-It can be hard on a senior to live alone, just like it can be hard on a family member to be the only one providing support.
+It can be hard for a senior to live alone, just like it can be hard for a family member to be the only one providing support.

 - Recovery from illness or accident

 Transitioning a family member back home from the hospital or rehab center after an injury or illness can be challenging.

 Care to Continue® home care assistance can help you figure out a solution to these and other challenges.

 We believe this about the family members we support in our mutual caregiving…